ma-Pishdar/ma.Pishdar/README.md

 ### World 00101110, hellllo 👋

-Hi guys, I’m Pishdar! a creator who hates his own creation.
+Hi guys, I’m Mohammad amin Pishdar!
 I'm a developer and a reverse engineer, and I also develop fast learning methods who loves:

 <ul>